-Xeloda should not be used in people who may be hypersensitive (allergic) to capecitabine, to any of the other ingredients, or to fluorouracil.
-Xeloda should also not be used in the following groups:
+Xeloda must not be used in people who may be hypersensitive (allergic) to capecitabine, to any of the other ingredients, or to fluorouracil.
+Xeloda must also not be used in the following groups:

-- patients who have had severe and unexpected reactions to fluoropyrimidine therapy (a group of anticancer medicines);
+- patients who have had severe and unexpected reactions to fluoropyrimidine therapy (a group of cancer medicines);

 - patients with severe leucopenia, neutropenia, or thrombocytopenia (low levels of white cells or platelets in the blood);